 You can't over-communicate.
-This is one of the reasons SHRM lists communication #1 in its Five Components of an Effective Engagement Strategy.
+This is one of the reasons SHRM lists communication first in its Five Components of an Effective Engagement Strategy.

-For an engagement strategy to work, you need buy in at all levels of the organization -- from the very top, down to the local level.
+For an engagement strategy to work, you need buy in at all levels of the organization—from the very top, all the way down to the local level.

 Engagement can be a very personal thing, and it's important to understand that as you're developing an engagement strategy.
 What works for one employee might not work for others, and part of developing an effective strategy that achieves buy-in is understanding the team's motivations.